-If you’ve recently been diagnosed with TMJ disorder, you may have noticed that sleeping can be a big challenge.
-It causes tremendous amounts of jaw pain that can lead to headaches, earaches, and even pain behind the eyes.
+If you’ve recently been diagnosed with Temporomandibular Joint disorder, you may have noticed that sleeping can be a big challenge.
+It causes tremendous amounts of jaw pain that can lead to chronic headaches, earaches, and even pain behind the eyes.

-Sure, you can treat TMJ pain with over-the-counter medications, but it’ll quickly come back since you’re not addressing the underlying issue.
+Sure, you can treat Temporomandibular Joint disorder pain with over-the-counter medications, but it’ll quickly come back since you’re not addressing the underlying issue.
 If left untreated, you’ll just end up grinding your teeth which can cause damage to your teeth and joints.

-For years, I’ve struggled with TMJ disorder, and once I’ve started using a mouthguard and other occlusal appliances, I was able to alleviate the pain and sleep soundly.
-After doing some research, I was able to come up with why that is the case.
+For years, I’ve struggled with TMJ disorder, and once I started using a mouth guard and other occlusal appliances, I was able to alleviate the pain and sleep soundly.
+After doing some research, I was able to conclude why that is the case.

 We’ll discuss the benefits of oral sleep apnea devices and which types are best suited for your TMJ disorder.